PenguinMod/PenguinMod-Home/src/resources/markdown/events/en/allthemods2026.md

 For participants under the age of 13, please contact us using [the email listed on our contact page](https://studio.penguinmod.com/contact.html).

 You do not have to receive a prize if you don't want to.
+The prize will be handed off to others if so.

 # What is a Game Jam?
 How the All The Mods Game Jam will work is: